Monday 15 April 2024, 13.00-16:30 CEST

 Collage by Manuela Rosso-Brugnach ©

-To mark the occasion of the two decades of our network, The Integrated Assessment Society will hold a half day symposium in Vienna.
-This TIAS symposium will highlight several applications of integrated assessment from a ‘water’ perspective as well as new dissemination formats for Integrated Assessments with a panel of experts reflecting on both themes.
+To mark the occasion of the two decades of our network, The Integrated Assessment Society held a half day symposium in Vienna.
+This TIAS symposium highlighted several applications of integrated assessment from a ‘water’ perspective as well as new dissemination formats for Integrated Assessments with a panel of experts reflecting on both themes.

-Flip Wester, Water, Climate and Adaptation, PBL Netherlands Environmental Assessment Agency (online) - A new assessment framework for adaptation to climate change, from a water perspective
+• A new assessment framework for adaptation to climate change, from a water perspective / Link to Presentation (PDF)

 Frans van de Ven, Urban Land & Water Management Team, Deltares, and Associate Professor, Urban Water Management, Faculty of Civil Engineering and Geosciences, Delft University of Technology (online)

-- Behavioural simulation for more effective water management under uncertainty in water-scarce Spain
+• Behavioural simulation for more effective water management under uncertainty in water-scarce Spain / Link to Presentation

 Jill Jäger, Independent Scholar and former TIAS board member